When business slows down, it is easy to become despondent or lazy.

 Planning is what draws us forward and out of our own heads.
 Focusing on "what if we could" keeps the past in the past and puts a fire in our bellies.

 I can tell you the best salespeople and entrepreneurs are hungry for how to stay in that place.
 But when you just complain, you’re leaving that "what if we could" attitude out of your life and out of your store.

 The belief in challenging yourself is what will renew you every day, not just in the winter, or when it is slow.

-For those Delta agents, that new challenge and their creativity in answering what if we could helped make their own day as well as their customers’ day go much faster.
+For those Delta agents, that new challenge and their creativity in answering "what if we could" helps make their day as good as their customers'.